-You should advise your auto enrolment (AE) administrator if your pension pot is protected to avoid seriously damaging your pension planning.
+You should advise your auto enrolment (AE) administrator if your pension pots are protected to avoid seriously damaging your pension planning.

 Your AE administrator is responsible for assessing the workforce to identify who should be auto enrolled into a qualifying scheme.
 They will also make sure the right contributions are made by the right people at the right time.

-For the purposes of AE, anyone with a contract of employment will be auto enrolled in the AE scheme if they meet certain criteria.
+For the purposes of AE, anyone with a contract of employment will be auto enrolled in the AE pension pots scheme if they meet certain criteria.

 An employment contract doesn’t have to be written down – it can be verbal or implied.
 We have noticed that some company directors who take a salary from their business, don’t necessarily realise that this creates an implied contract of employment.

-Your retirement planning could be irrevocably damaged if you are enrolled in a workplace pension scheme, and your pension pot:
+Your retirement planning could be irrevocably damaged if you are enrolled in a workplace pension scheme, and your pension pots:

 Under the terms of several protections, you can’t join any new schemes where you will make new contributions without losing your protection and incurring significant tax penalties.